 - Nitrogen Dioxide

 - PM10 (Particles/Dust below 10 microns in diameter)

 The pollutants of concern today in Waltham Forest are nitrogen dioxide and particulates, or PM10’s.
 These pollutants are given off from motor vehicle exhausts and account for the majority of Waltham Forest’s air pollution problem.
 Pollutants given off from car exhausts, which are known to damage health, include carbon monoxide, benzene, nitrogen dioxide and particulates (microscopic specks of dust and soot).

 These pollutants are often produced when the car engine is not working efficiently.
 Carbon monoxide is produced when the engine does not burn fuel efficiently, often because there is not enough air in the mixture.
 Benzene is a component of fuel and often ends up in exhaust gases.

 Health effects Click to get info

 Particulates also referred to as particulate matter or fine particulates come from a variety of sources.
-These can include combustion sources (motor vehicles, biomass, bonfires, etc), secondary particles (sulphate and nitrate formed by chemical reactions in the atmosphere) and coarse particles (sea salt, soils, dusts, etc).
+These can include combustion sources (such as motor vehicles, biomass and bonfires), secondary particles (sulphate and nitrate formed by chemical reactions in the atmosphere) and coarse particles (such as sea salt, soils and dusts).
 Fine particulates can travel deep into the lungs which can cause inflammation and negatively impact on those with heart and lung diseases.
 Additionally, fine particulates can also carry carcinogenic compounds into ones respiratory system.
 Effects from Particulates can range from days of restricted activity to early death.
 Currently, the Air Quality Strategy 2007 sets a limit that PM10 cannot exceed 40ug/m3 as an annual mean.